MiloBuwalda/uva-prog-c/20 Lectures/040 Week 4/10 Wednesday.md

 ## Pointers (3:00–13:00)

-* Recall our problems in the past few weeks involving writing a swap func- tion that actually worked.
+* Recall our problems in the past few weeks involving writing a swap function that actually worked.
 Let’s reenact this problem using pseudocode:

       a = OJ;
       b = milk;